 Sexual harassment need not be directed at a particular individual.
 Employers face a high duty to ensure that the workplace is free from material that is offensive.

-In harassment cases…intent or motivation is often irrelevant.
+…in harassment cases…intent or motivation is often irrelevant.
 That is because often the perpetrator of the harassment will say "I meant it as a joke" or "I didn't mean to upset" the victim.
 In harassment cases intent…can never be a defence.

 — Aramark Canada Ltd v United Food and Commercial Workers Canada (Ontario Labour Arbitration)

-He deliberately refused to accept that the relationship was terminated and to respect her expressed wishes to be left alone.
-This, in my view, constitutes sexual harassment in the workplace.
+[He] deliberately refused to accept that the relationship was terminated and to respect [her] expressed wishes to be left alone… This, in my view, constitutes sexual harassment in the workplace.

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
-Apply now to receive 4 hours of free legal advice.
+Request a Referral to receive 4 hours of free legal advice.

 The Shift Project is funded by the Department of Justice and delivered by the Public Legal Education Association of Saskatchewan (PLEA).